openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }
 ```

+ToDo - 400 might not be a right answer.

 ## Deferred Credential Endpoint

 This endpoint is used to issue a credential previously requested at the credential endpoint in case the Issuer was not able to immediately issue this credential.

 ### Deferred Credential Request

-This is a HTTP POST request, which accepts an acceptance token as only parameter.
+This is an HTTP POST request, which accepts an acceptance token as the only parameter.
 The acceptance token MUST be sent as access token in the HTTP header as shown in the following example.

 ```
 POST /credential_deferred HTTP/1.1